Assessing the Impacts of Electric Vehicles (EV) Charging on Electricity Grids

 Battery Technology Innovations

-Using technologies such as Interplex’s Cell-PLX™ battery interconnect system, progressively larger batteries can be created by grouping together many individual cells and connecting them efficiently to provide the targeted power levels.
+Using technologies such as ENNOVI’s Cell-PLX™ battery interconnect system, progressively larger batteries can be created by grouping together many individual cells and connecting them efficiently to provide the targeted power levels.
 The number of cells and power capacity of each cell are the determining factors for total capacity of the battery system.

 Cell-PLX™ supports high-speed assembly methods, thereby enabling efficient production processes, lower manufacturing costs, and high-volume operations, while scaling up battery sizes to meet the needs of grid applications as well as various EV categories.